Echolyy-dreamer/BedrockAgentCore/README.md

 # Failure Mode Analysis: Logic Drifting in Multi-Agent AIOps Workflows

 ## 📌 Overview
 This project evaluates an automated Root Cause Analysis (RCA) pipeline built on **AWS Bedrock Agents**.
-By conducting cross-temporal log analysis (comparing sessions from 2025-12-20 and 2025-12-22), I identified a critical **architectural flaw** where the orchestration logic drifts due to "misleading recommendations" from upstream agents.
+By conducting cross-temporal log analysis (comparing sessions from 2025-12-20 and 2025-12-22), I identified an **architectural flaw** where the orchestration logic drifts due to "misleading recommendations" from upstream agents.

-This repository documents how a perfectly functioning LLM can still yield incorrect results due to poor **Parameter Routing** strategies in a multi-agent ecosystem.
+This repository documents how a perfectly functioning LLM can still yield incorrect results due to weak **Parameter Routing** strategies in a multi-agent ecosystem.

 ---